dkfans/keeperfx/docs/tcp_readme.txt

 - Everyone else crashes if host exits.
 - Host is auto-computered if anyone leaves.
 (WTF!?)
-- Having a player leave without anyone rejoining creates a 'hole' in player list, which will make game unplayable.
+- Having a player leave without anyone rejoining creates a 'hole' in player list, which will make the game unplayable.
-- Session player list does not update on selected game.
+- Session player list does not update when a session is selected.
 - Will be laggy like heck on anything but a LAN or near LAN-grade connection probably.
 - Only old four byte IP-addresses are supported at the moment, as far as I